khalid609/Yara-Scanner/README.md

 - yara
      - rules

 4. **how to use**
  - add your yara rule (.yar) inside
 		- yara\rules
- - use: python execute.py -p /path/to/scan
+ - use: (python execute.py -p /path/to/scan)
  - you can find the result inside
-		- Report\(generated reports)
+		- Report\ (generated reports)
+- if you find error just create the messing file (you can find it in the (Directory Structure) )